-Since the early days of the British colony, Sydney has marked the 26th of January using various names, such as Anniversary Day, First Landing Day and Foundation Day.
-This gradually evolved into ‘Australia Day’, and other states and territories officially adopted the name in 1935.Although celebrations originally focussed on the anniversary of the British occupation of New South Wales, since 1979, the federal government began promoting an Australia Day that was less British and more Australian in the hope of unifying Australia's increasingly diverse population.Australia Day eventually became a national public holiday in 1994.
-According to the National Australia Day Council, it’s “the day to reflect on what we have achieved and what we can be proud of in our great nation.
-It's the day for us to re-commit to making Australia an even better place for the future.”
+What is Australia Day and why do we celebrate it?Australia Day is a national public holiday on January 26.On that day in 1788, 11 convict ships from Great Britain landed at what is now Port Jackson in New South Wales, where Governor Arthur Phillip raised the British flag to signal the beginning of the British colony.Since the early days of the British colony, Sydney has marked January 26 using various names, such as Anniversary Day, First Landing Day and Foundation Day.
+This gradually evolved into ‘Australia Day’, and other states and territories officially adopted the name in 1935.Although celebrations originally focused on the anniversary of the British occupation of New South Wales, since 1979, the federal government has promoted an Australia Day that was less British and more Australian in the hope of unifying Australia's increasingly diverse population.Australia Day eventually became a national public holiday in 1994.
+According to the National Australia Day Council, it’s “the day to reflect on what it means to be Australian, to celebrate contemporary Australia and to acknowledge our history”.

-What’s the tension surrounding Australia Day?
+Why is there tension surrounding Australia Day?

-For many Indigenous Australians, the 26th of January isn’t a day for celebrating.
-Indigenous people may be just as proud of this country, but many see January 26th as a date signifying the beginning of dispossession, disease epidemics, frontier violence, destruction of culture, exploitation, abuse, separation of families and subjection to policies of extreme social control.
+First Nations people may be just as proud of this country as any other Australians, but many see January 26 as a date signifying the beginning of dispossession, disease epidemics, frontier violence, destruction of culture, exploitation, abuse, separation of families and subjection to policies of extreme social control.

 Can’t we all just celebrate being Australian?

-You may have heard it said (or even wondered yourself), “Why are Indigenous people making this an issue?
+You may have heard it said (or even wondered yourself), “Why are First Nations people making this an issue?
 After all, isn’t Australia Day for all Australians to come together and celebrate?”
 Others see the critique of Australia Day celebrations as excessive political correctness and governments pandering to the whims of minorities.

-Invasion DayFor those who mark January 26th as ‘Invasion Day’, this date represents the British occupation of Indigenous land.
-Invasion Day events are held across the country and often include protests and marches rejecting the celebration of Australia Day on this date and calling for sovereignty and social justice for Indigenous Australians.
+Invasion DayFor those who mark January 26 as ‘Invasion Day’, this date represents the British occupation of First Nations People’s land.
+Invasion Day events are held across the country and often include protests and marches rejecting the celebration of Australia Day on this date, and calling for sovereignty and social justice for First Nations people.
 “Australia Day is 26 January, a date whose only significance is to mark the coming to Australia of the white people in 1788.
-It’s not a date that is particularly pleasing for Aborigines (sic).”
-Aboriginal activist Michael Mansell
+It’s not a date that is particularly pleasing for Aborigines.”
+Michael Mansell, Aboriginal activist

-Day of MourningOther people commemorate January 26 as a day of mourning, recognising the violence of the Frontier Wars, including massacres, rape and murder, as well as trauma caused by government policies of assimilation and separation which removed many people from their lands, families and culture.
+Day of MourningOther people commemorate January 26 as a day of mourning, recognising the violence of the Frontier Wars, including massacres, rape and murder, as well as trauma caused by government policies of assimilation and separation, which removed many people from their lands, families and culture.
 The first ‘Day of Mourning and Protest’ was organised by pioneering Aboriginal rights activist, William Cooper, in 1938, during Sydney’s 150th Anniversary celebrations.
-Day of Mourning protests have been held on January 26th ever since.“On January 26 Aborigines from across the country will mourn… We will also call for the race-based celebrations of January 26 to come to a close and for a new date to be chosen, so that we can all proudly wave our flags and celebrate the wonderful country that we now share.”
-Nala Mansell-McKenna, Aboriginal activist “I refuse to celebrate, and every Australia Day my heart is broken as I am reminded that in the eyes of many, I am not welcome on my own land.”—Nakkiah Lui, Aboriginal actor and writer
+Day of Mourning protests have been held on January 26 ever since.“On January 26 Aborigines from across the country will mourn… We will also call for the race-based celebrations of January 26 to come to a close and for a new date to be chosen, so that we can all proudly wave our flags and celebrate the wonderful country that we now share.”
+Nala Mansell, Palawa activist, Lutruwita/Tasmania“… I refuse to celebrate, and every Australia Day my heart is broken as I am reminded that in the eyes of many, I am not welcome on my own land.”
+Nakkiah Lui, Gamillaroi/Torres Strait Islander woman, actor and writer

-Survival DaySome First Nations people celebrate January 26 as Survival Day, an opportunity to recognise the survival of Indigenous people and culture despite colonisation and discrimination.
-Survival Day events include festivals celebrating Indigenous culture, taking pride in Indigenous achievements and showcasing Indigenous artists and musicians.
-These events generally have a more positive vibe than Invasion Day and Day of Mourning events.
+Survival DaySome First Nations people celebrate January 26 as Survival Day, an opportunity to recognise the survival of First Nations people and culture despite colonisation and discrimination.
+Survival Day events include festivals celebrating First Nations culture, taking pride in First Nations people’s achievements and showcasing artists and musicians.
+These events generally have a more positive atmosphere than Invasion Day and Day of Mourning events.